 General Work-Study Information

-The federal work-study and state-sponsored Washington work-study programs are need-based financial aid programs that give students the opportunity to work part time while going to school.
+The federal work-study and Washington state-sponsored work-study programs are need-based financial aid programs that give students the opportunity to work part time while going to school.
 Under either program, the employer pays only 30-60 percent of the student's wages; the rest is subsidized by federal or state funds.
-Work-study students can therefore find jobs and may be able to keep their loan debt down by earning part of their aid eligibility, rather than borrowing more loans.
+Work-study students can therefore find jobs and may be able to keep their loan debt down by earning part of their aid eligibility, rather than taking additional loans.

-If you are interested in work-study, you should contact Randy Mitchell at 509.682.6858 in the Career Center, Wenatchi Hall, first floor, near the Educational Planning and Testing Center.
-They will assist you in job placement and discuss your work options.
+If you are interested in work-study, contact Kelsay Stanton at 509.682.6579 or Randy Mitchell at 509.682.6858 in the Career Center, Wenatchi Hall, first floor, near the Educational Planning and Testing Center.
+They will check your eligibility, assist you in job placement and discuss your work options.
 For specific work-study instructions, click here.

-If you are a continuing student and had work-study the prior year, you can request to continue with work-study with your same employer by contacting the Career Center.
+If you are a continuing student and did work-study the previous year, you may request to continue work-study with your same employer by contacting the Career Center.